bbauska/W3Cx-3of5/README.md

 Imagine you have an input field like this:

-1. Select one or more files: <input type="file" id="input"/>
+1. Select one or more files: &lt;input type="file" id="input"/>

 This renders as a "select files" or "browse files" button.
 If you select one file in the file chooser dialog that has popped up, before HTML5 you couldn't do anything with it in the client-side: no access from JavaScript.
 With the File API, you can read what we call "file metadata": name, size, type and last modification date.

-Look at the code below: the file API defines a files property on the DOM node corresponding to the <input type="file".../> input field.
+Look at the code below: the file API defines a files property on the DOM node corresponding to the &lt;input type="file".../> input field.
 This property is an array.

 In the example below, we get in the selectedFile variable, the metadata related to the first selected file: